aiida-phonopy/aiida-phonopy/docs/plugins/phono3py.rst

     ParameterData = DataFactory('parameter')
     parameters = ParameterData(dict=parameters_dict)

-Either data_sets of force_constants should be used.
-If data_sets is used force constants will be calculated and returned as a calculation output.
-If force_constants is used the calculation will be faster.
+Either data_sets of force_constants/force_constants_3 should be defined.
+If data_sets is used force constants will be calculated during the thermal conductivity calculation.

+The outputs of this plugin are:

+* **kappa**: ArrayData object that contains the results stored in kappa-mxxx-gx.hdf5 output file.